drewhamilton/Skylight/README.md

 publicly available [API](https://sunrise-sunset.org/api) to determine skylight information.
 Note that sunrise-sunset.org's API page says that "You may not use this API in a manner that exceeds reasonable request volume, constitutes excessive or abusive usage."
 The same requirement applies to this module of Skylight.

+### `:dummy`
+An implementation that just returns the same set of skylight information regardless of coordinate and date inputs.

 ### `:views`
 For Android: Skylight themes and a basic card view that can be used to display a skylight event.